 A cruise along the River Spree flows through old and new Berlin and is a great way to see the city from a different angle.
 The Historical Tour is a one hour round trip; highlights include Palace of Republic, Berlin Cathedral, Museum Island and the Reichstag.

 The Olympic Stadium holds significant importance in German history.
 The 1936 Summer Olympics that were known as Hitler’s Games were held here and used as a status symbol to demonstrate the power and athleticism of the German people.
-The stadium was built to eclipse the Los Angelos games of 1932, with Germany building a new 100,000 seater track and field stadium.
+The stadium was built to eclipse the Los Angeles games of 1932, with Germany building a new 100,000-seater track and field stadium.

 The stadium is still located in the same place, although it has been modernised and most recently, it hosted the 2009 World Athletics Championships.
 The Olympic Stadium is a great historical attraction as it is historically and architecturally important to the third Reich era of German history during Hitler’s time in power.